 With fresh rosemary and grapefruit juice, this sophisticated spin on gin and juice will become a regular on your refreshment rotation.

 St. Germain elderflower liqueur can salvage a less-than-amazing bottle of wine.
 Here, a cup of the herbal aperitif elevates this rose wine punch to cocktail party level.

 Take the classic Tom Collins to delicious new heights with help from a generous splash of rose syrup.
 (Yes, you read that right.)
 It adds a light floral flavor to each sip of this sunny vodka and Campari cocktail.

-One sip of this golden drink and you'll understand the buzz around beer cocktails.
 Pale ale and a bottle of Prosecco mix with tart pineapple juice for an irresistible party offering.
-The prickly pineapple wedges in each glass give the drink its name.
+The prickly pineapple wedges in each glass give the beer drink its name.

 It's easy being green, especially when you're mixing up a batch of refreshing, minty-lime mojitos.
 We give you the measurements, and you pick your favorite ingredients, such as different herbs and flavored rums, so each drink is tailor-made to your tastes.

 No need to feel (quite as) guilty about indulging in a gin and tonic when it includes an ounce of fresh celery juice!
 Finish the drink with a lemon or lime wedge for a picture-perfect cocktail.